andresrocha03/machine_learning/math/README.md

 ## References

-[This](https://mml-book.github.io/) is a good book reference to summarize and master the main concepts of math for machine learning.
+[This](https://mml-book.github.io/) is a good book reference to be introducted to the the main concepts of math for machine learning.